rchillyard/Number/docs/architectureAndPlanning/WorkItem11PythagoreanIdentities.md

 ### Extractors

-Dedicated extractors per trig function, each returning the argument `z`:
+Dedicated extractors in `Extractors.scala`, each returning the argument `z`:

 ```scala
 object IsSinSquared {